harm-smits/42docs/libs/minilibx/getting_started.md

 ```

 That wasn't too bad, was it?
 Now, we have an image but how exactly do we write
 pixels to this?
-That is a very good question.
-For this we need to get the memory
+For this we need to get the memory address on which we will
-address on which we will mutate the bytes accordingly.
-We retrieve this address
+mutate the bytes accordingly.
+We retrieve this address as follows:
-as follows:

 ```c
 #include <mlx.h>